Daniel D. Tompkins: Early life

-Daniel D. Tompkins was born on June 21, 1774, in Scarsdale, Westchester County, New York, at his family's home, the estate of Fox Meadow.
+Daniel D. Tompkins was born on June 21, 1774, in Scarsdale, Westchester County, New York, at his family's estate, Fox Meadow.
 His parents were Sarah Ann (Hyatt) and Jonathan Griffin Tompkins.
-His older brother, Caleb Tompkins was a U.S. representative from 1817 to 1821.
+His older brother, Caleb Tompkins, was a U.S. Representative from 1817 to 1821.
 Daniel Tompkins graduated from Columbia College in New York City in 1795, and then studied law with James Kent and Peter Jay Munro.
 He was admitted to the bar in 1797, and practiced in New York City.